Aniumbott/LabStation/README.md

 6.  **Firestore Indexes:**
     *   **Note on Single-Field Indexes:** Firestore automatically creates single-field indexes for every field in your documents (both ascending and descending).
 You do not need to manually create these.
 These automatic indexes cover simple queries like filtering on one field or ordering by one field.
     *   **Required Composite Indexes:** For more complex queries, you must manually create composite indexes in the Firebase console.
 As you use the application, Firestore might prompt you if a specific query requires a new composite index; these errors usually include a direct link to create it.
 Firestore may also add `__name__` (Ascending or Descending) as the last field to its suggested indexes for tie-breaking and consistency; this is normal and you should typically accept it if the console suggests it.
-    *   **Proactively create the following essential COMPOSITE indexes in the Firebase console:**
+    *   **Proactively create the following essential COMPOSITE indexes in the Firebase console (ensure these match the needs of your application queries):**

         *   **`users` collection:**
             *   Fields: `role` (Ascending), `name` (Ascending)